blender/cycles/BUILDING.md

 ## Hydra Render Delegate for Houdini

 For use in Houdini, Cycles must be built using Houdini's USD libraries.
-Houdini version 20 or newer is required.
+Houdini version 21+ is required.
-Currently older libraries must be used for compatibility.
-Future Houdini versions will not need the legacy options.

 Get the source code: